Aquarium plants had a wide range of species & varieties present nowadays.

 11 Famous Fish Aquarium Plant Species:

-#1: Riccia Fluitans
+#1: Riccia fluitans

 Its floating plant is commonly found in ponds with plenty of organic matter.
 It looks like a bush composed of elongated green strips.
-Each branch gets longer and then divides the head in the other branches.
+Each branch gets longer and then divides the head into the other branches.

 This plant is very useful, grows at room temperature and it’s a suitable shelter for juveniles fish.